Special Reconnaissance Regiment: Yemen and Somalia

 In April 2016, it was reported that members of the Special Reconnaissance Regiment were seconded to MI6 teams in Yemen to train Yemeni forces fighting AQAP, as well as identifying targets for drone strikes.
 Along with the SAS, they have been carrying out a similar role in Somalia.

 Role

-The SRR provides a specialist organisation to perform clandestine ISTAR missions.
-It has a focus on CT and counterinsurgency.
+The SRR performs clandestine intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) missions.
+It has a focus on special reconnaissance and surveillance to aid in counter-terrorism and counterinsurgency efforts.